 With a good lawn care program, you expect your grass to grow into a thick, lush green lawn.
-However, due to some reasons, the grass can start to turn yellow and make the lawn appear ugly.
-What causes a lawn to turn yellow and what can you do to fix the problem?
+However, for some reason, the grass can turn yellow and make the lawn appear ugly.
+What causes a lawn to turn yellow, and how can I fix the problem?

-Grass can turn yellow due to overwatering, fertilizer burn, heat stress, or nutrient deficiency.
-Water your lawn 1-2 times per week just to keep the soil moist.
+Grass can turn yellow due to overwatering, fertilizer burn, heat stress, or nutrient deficiency (iron, potassium, and nitrogen).
+Water your lawn 1-2 times weekly to keep the soil moist.
 If you recently overfertilized, flush out excess salts with water to stop the yellowing and then apply a slow-release organic fertilizer.

 Yellow grass will grow back if you fix the underlying problem soon enough.
 For new sod, it may turn yellow due to weather-related changes.

 Why is my grass turning yellow?

-Grass can turn yellow while still new sod, or even discolor during summer and winter months.
-The causes can be different and weather related.
-In other cases, it could be that your dog pees on the grass and burning it into patches.
+Grass can turn yellow while still new sod or even discolor during summer and winter months.
+The causes can be different and weather-related.
+In other cases, it could be that your dog pees or human urine on the grass and burns it into patches.

 Here are the reasons why your grass is turning yellow:

-Overwatering leads to waterlogged soil that affects the roots and eventually grass blades of your lawn.
-Too much water can mean that the roots are not able to absorb nutrients and oxygen from the soil to feed the plant.
+Overwatering leads to waterlogged soil that affects the roots and, eventually, grass blades of your lawn.
+Too much water can mean the roots cannot absorb nutrients and oxygen from the soil to feed the plant.

-The result of overwatering is suffocating roots, poorly-fed leaves and stems, and general loss of color.
+The result of overwatering is suffocating roots, poorly-fed leaves and stems, and a general loss of color.

 St. Augustine grass turns yellow quite easily because it is sensitive to overwatering.
 Heavy rainfall in your area can cause nutrients to leach beyond the root zone, causing a St. Augustine lawn to turn pale yellow and grow slowly.

-Other than St. Augustine grass, a new sod can easily turn yellow if overwatered because the shoots are not strong enough and the roots are also still shallow.
-This happens a lot when you water too much trying to make new grass grow and spread faster.
+Besides St. Augustine grass, new sod can easily turn yellow if overwatered because the shoots are not strong enough, and the roots are also still shallow.
+This often happens when you water too much, trying to make new grass grow and spread faster.

 Other signs of an overwatered lawn include: